Married Since: 2011

 How We Spend a Long Weekend

 In addition to being in love, we truly enjoy each other’s company which particularly comes to light when we’re exploring new places – a must during any weekend but especially as a significant part of a long weekend.
 We’ve traveled the world, and hope to continue to do so, but we equally enjoy poking around the towns and communities surrounding us and the natural splendor of the Pacific Northwest.
-Throw Mr. Inches in the back seat and a full day of discovery awaits.
+Throw our pups in the back seat and a full day of discovery awaits.

 Living on the west coast has provided endless opportunities to wander the mountains, forests, rivers, and coastlines and, depending on the season, we rotate through the list.
 We recently bought a small motorboat to putter along the Willamette River and into its estuaries with the eagles, osprey and blue heron.
 We’ve taken up fly fishing but have yet to catch a fish.
 We will hit any and every farmers market we encounter and then cook up a meal of whatever seasonal haul we’ve landed.
 In the winters we ski on Mt.
 Hood.

 With the pandemic somewhat under control we have gratefully returned to movie theaters and our city has some amazing old and grand theaters.
 We like to go to concerts, to baseball games, and to the Art Museum.
 We both went to big state universities so we love college sports and root for our alma maters during fall Saturdays.
 The summer is filled with long sunny days so there is plenty of time to cram a lot of activities into a weekend.
 We read (Eric reads a lot for work, Lori reads anything that has nothing to do with work).
 We wake up too early most days and try but fail to stay up late.
-And we always have Mr. Inches by our side.
+And we always have Mr. Inches and Hot Shot by our side.
 We think a child will really enjoy this life.

 Eric and Lori